Treggats/yokogao/docs/tutorial/part_1.md

 ```
 To keep things interesting, we shall use the [Primer](http://primercss.io/) toolkit by Github.
 It is purposely incomplete an they do say so themselves

-> Heads up!
+<blockquote>Heads up!
 We love open source, but Primer is unlikely to add new features that are not used in GitHub.com.
 It's first and foremost our CSS toolkit.
-We really love to share though, so hopefully that means we're still friends <3.
+We really love to share though, so hopefully that means we're still friends.</blockquote>

 Let us proceed to use it in our app, change directory to the `static/css` folder and run the following command

 ```
-bower install primer-css --save
+$ bower install primer-css --save
 ```
 You should now have a `bower_components` folder therein with the `primer-css` and `octicons` child directories.
 Time to make changes to the settings file so as to use these assets in our templates.